hhsieh/hhsieh.github.io/about.md

 I love both academic science and applied industrial science.
 I also enjoy playing the piano and am an occassional writer.

-In the past, I have been a translator, a research associate in the Industrial Technology Research Institute, Taiwan, and a freelance journalist of environmental issues.
+Over the past, I have been a translator, a research associate in the Industrial Technology Research Institute, Taiwan, and a freelance journalist of environmental issues.
 I reported the World Social Forum in Karachi, Pakistan, in 2006.
 I am always excited about new things and broadening my horizons.

 ### Contact me